We’re only beginning to make games more accessible

 Barlet: To that point, difficulty to me is the joy of progressing through your game.
 If I’m not enjoying moving forward in your game, then it’s too difficult.

 Figueroa: I tend to define difficulty as that friction, but that friction looks different to me even throughout my day.
-This idea of sliders and that continuum where it’s not linear, but it’s a whole bunch of different options that you can scale and change at any time–as I play a game myself, I change my difficulty needs throughout the game.
+This idea of sliders and that continuum where it’s not linear, but it’s a whole bunch of different options that you can scale and change at any time.
+As I play a game myself, I change my difficulty needs throughout the game.

 McDonald: It might not just be physical, either.
-Our organization deals more in the mental health space.
-There’s a really important game that came out a few a years ago called That Dragon, Cancer, made by a father whose child had died of cancer.
+Our organization deals more in the mental-health space.
+There’s a really important game that came out a few a years ago called That Dragon, Cancer made by a father whose child had died of cancer.
 That game was too emotionally difficult for me.
 All I had to do was hear about the premise and say, “No.”

 Barlet: I was on a judging panel for Games for Change, and they gave me five games to play.
 One of them was about coming out, which was really interesting.
 One was about surviving the Holocaust.
-One was a mental health game.
-Afterward they critiqued the experience, and I said, “If you look at what you gave me, you laid it on real heavy.”
+One was a mental-health game.
+Afterward, they critiqued the experience, and I said, “If you look at what you gave me, you laid it on real heavy.”
 And they didn’t even think about this.
 “You need to give me maybe two games this heavy, not five.”

-Figueroa: A Mortician’s Tale—my grandmother passed away, and then Mortician’s Tale was actually the way I realized I hadn’t dealt with that.
+Figueroa: A Mortician’s Tale — my grandmother passed away, and then, Mortician’s Tale was actually the way I realized I hadn’t dealt with that.
 I had to stop playing and remove myself, but then continue to use the game to deal with that.
 It was a beautiful way to deal with it.
-My first initial response was just—
+My first initial response was just….

 McDonald: We shouldn’t say that those games don’t have a place or shouldn’t be built.
 There are just certain considerations that go along with that.
 Do you want to think about trigger warnings?
 Do you want to think about changing the perspective of the player in relation to what’s going on?
 One of the things we see with empathy games is people will try to make a game that traumatizes their player in the name of understanding and awareness, and that might not be the best way to go about it.
 There are considerations around that.